jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.5.0 b3**
+- Converted the notification message to json for easier processing on Home assistant side.
+- Added timestamp to notification message to ensure "identical" notifications trigger every time
+- Minor Refactoring

 **Version 1.5.0 b2**
 - If you are upgrading from any version then you **MUST** re-add the integration to load the new configuration settings.
 - Hotfix, prevent crash on various message structures.